XDA Portal Search Results

 Perfect Keyboard is compatible with Android 2.2 and upwards.

-The app is available in the Market and XDA members will get a full refund by sending the dev a PM . . .
-READ ON »
+The app is available in the Market and XDA members will get a full refund by sending the dev a PM with the transaction number.

 Some time ago, Google decided to give up on Android and focus on Chrome OS as the main operating system for more traditional computing form factors.
 Since that time, we’ve seen Chrome OS ship on Chromebooks, Chromeboxes, and the like.
 It seems that the engineers at Google changed their minds and decided to Androidify their second operating system by allowing it to run Android apps.

 This shouldn’t come as too much of a surprise, as Google first mentioned this possibility back at Google I/O in late June.
-Now, Google has made good on that concept by launching an app called App Runtime for Chrome, which currently is at . . .
+Now, Google has made good on that concept by launching an app called App Runtime for Chrome, which currently is at the beta stage.
+Google didn’t decide to pack the ful. . .
 READ ON »

 webOS has had rather turbulent history.
 Initially developed by Palm, the Linux kernel-based operating system has never found had an easy time making its way to mobile devices.
 However, and what may come as a surprise to many reading this, development work on the platform is still well underway.
 There are even working ports for some of popular devices like the Google Nexus 4, Nexus 7 (2012), Samsung Galaxy Nexus, and the long since forgotten HP Touchpad.

 The project for mobile devices was renamed LuneOS.
 And like its predecessor, LuneOS remained open-source.
-As of now, not many things are working . . .
+As of now, not many things are working like they should, but the team standing behind the OS put lots of efforts to eliminate the current fl. . .
 READ ON »

 There I was, lined up in the queue of the local electronics store, waiting to collect my Microsoft Surface Pro 2 from the seemingly tired and overworked store attendant behind the counter.
 I glanced over at the section of the store where all the Surfaces were lined up for display, thinking to myself about whether I’ve made the right decision or not.
 It definitely wasn’t easy, that’s for sure.

-For quite some time now, I’ve found myself in a pickle, not knowing whether to get a fully-fledged ultrabook for university, or continue using a somewhat lackluster Android tablet to do . . .
+For quite some time now, I’ve found myself in a pickle, not knowing whether to get a fully-fledged ultrabook for university, or continue using a somewhat lackluster Android tablet to do all the heavy lifting while out and about.
+So when Microsoft reminded us on the 23rd of September that there was so. . .
 READ ON »

 A little under a year ago, we talked about Online Nandroid Backup version 6.
 At the time, the tool did as its name implies and allowed users to make online backups.
 No, these aren’t “online” in the sense of cloud data storage.
 Rather, they’re “online” in that the backup is performed while your device is online, rather than in recovery.